-Neris had joined Na over the crafton's north pole, to observe the procession close up.
-"Poy should be preparing for the transformation right now," she whispered wistfully.
-Born some five jopes earlier in the heat of the voidling invasion, Neris' great-granddaughter Poy had led a long and full life.
+Neris directed her attention to the nearest voidling cluster, now barely visible against the busy backdrop of stars.
+She shuddered mentally, and decided to change the subject.
+"Poy should be preparing for the meton transformation right now," she whispered wistfully.
+Born some five jopes earlier in the heat of the voidling invasion, Neris' great-granddaughter Poy had led a long and full life as an organic rey.
 For the past two jopes she had been a guiding elder member of a large and prosperous tribe.
 Now she was ready to become a meton herself.
 She would join Neris and the others on their brave odyssey.
 "I am glad she didn't volunteer to meld with the crafton mind."